 There are all sorts of tools available to help with image optimization.
 Most of them package a range of individual scripts, each of which has its own strengths.
 You can often mix and match which scripts to use in order to control how aggressive the optimization is.
 One of my favorite apps for doing it on my computer is ImageOptim, and I’ve written about that here.

 You can run something like that on images before you upload them to your website.
 The catch is that the optimization only applies to the version you upload.
-But some content management/blog systems generate other image sizes and thumbnails automatically when you upload an image.
-Those extra images won't be optimized by default.
+But some content management/blog systems, like WordPress and Drupal, generate other image sizes and thumbnails automatically when you upload an image.
+Those extra, derivative images won’t be optimized by default.

-So if you're using something like WordPress, a more comprehensive approach is to have something on the server that automatically optimizes every image you upload and generate in WordPress.
+So if a website is using a platform like WordPress, a more comprehensive approach is to have something on the server that automatically optimizes every image you upload and generate in WordPress.

 A long-time, free option is to use the WP Smush.it plugin that makes use of Yahoo’s free Smush-It service.
 But there are several catches.
 For one, there are terms of service concerning the rights of your images and your privacy to contend with.
 But the most important one is that it’s patchy.
 Smush.it is one of several impressive tools Yahoo! made available freely to developers back in the day, but has been neglected for years and seems to be maintained on life support (Pipes